[Updated MAY 2018] Best Image Sizes for Social Media

 Profile Picture: 160x160 pixels

-Post: width of at least 1080 pixels.
-Note that it is no longer mandatory to have a square image on Instagram, however, images displayed on your profile grid will be cropped to display as square, so square photos are still recommended.
+Post: width of at least 1080 pixels for all photos.
+Note that it is no longer mandatory to have a square image on Instagram, however, images displayed on your profile grid will be cropped to display as square, so square photos are still recommended if you are focused on the look of your grid.
 Images that are too long or don’t have enough height may be automatically cropped by Instagram and you won’t be able to post the full image.

 Stories: 1080x1920 pixels